Granulator

 - If the

-), then the soundfile is chosen among the $S$ sound files defined at compilation time (see Compilation parameters) using the sliderSoundfile
+soundfilesource is chosen (Soundfile/Input=0), then the soundfile is chosen among the $S$ sound files defined at compilation time (see Compilation parameters) using the sliderSoundfile. - If the

-), then the input signal buffer is chosen as a sound source.
-To fill/update this buffer with the current input signal, one setRecord=1
+inputsource is chosen (Soundfile/Input=1), then the input signal buffer is chosen as a sound source.
+To fill/update this buffer with the current input signal, one setRecord=1.

-: the grain starting index within the sound source.
-The value is normalized between $0$ and $1$, where $1$ represents the lenght of the sound source (soundfile
+Length: the grain duration (in seconds),Shift: the grain starting index within the sound source.
+The value is normalized between $0$ and $1$, where $1$ represents the lenght of the sound source (soundfileorinput).

 Note that this parameter has no influence if the soundfile source is chosen and markers are used (see Compilation parameters)